Most Families Drift.

 The will is signed.
 The trust is funded.
 The beneficiaries are updated.
 Done.
 One & Done.

 This book is for the families who sense there has to be more than that.
-Not more money.
 More meaning.
 More intention.
-More of the kind of wealth that doesn't show up on a balance sheet but shows up in a hospital room when a man takes stock of his entire life and doesn't mention a single dollar.
+More of the kind of wealth no inheritance can measure but shows up in a hospital room when a man takes stock of his entire life and doesn't mention a single dollar.

 Inside Beyond One & Done